adityajain71/Url-shortener/DEPLOYMENT.md

 ## Troubleshooting

-- **Application crashes on startup**: Check the logs with `heroku logs --tail` to identify the issue
+- **Application crashes on startup**: For Render, check the logs in the service dashboard
 - **Database connection issues**: Verify your MongoDB connection string and network access settings
 - **CORS errors**: Make sure your backend allows requests from your frontend domain
 - **Environment variables missing**: Double-check that all required environment variables are set in your cloud platform
+- **Render specific issues**:
+  - If your backend doesn't connect to MongoDB, ensure the MongoDB Atlas IP whitelist includes 0.0.0.0/0 temporarily
+  - If your frontend can't reach the backend, verify the REACT_APP_API_BASE_URL is correct and the backend service is running